elliot40404/fr/README.md

 ## Upcoming features

+- [x] Ability to target by filename
 - [x] Ability to exclude directories
 - [x] Ability to exclude files with specific extensions/names
 - [x] Ability to install with package managers
+- [x] Use rust tools if available
+- [x] Ability to use multiple find and replace patterns

 ## Installation